Jeraldy/JeddyJs/README.md

            └── index.js
 ```
 - A [reducer](https://redux.js.org/basics/reducers) simply contains the actions/functions that mutates the state.
-- will be dispatching/calling those actions from our widgets to increment/decrement the counter.
+- We will be dispatching/calling those actions from our widgets to increment/decrement the counter.
 - Lets take a look into *Counter.js*
-**Counter.js**:
+- **Counter.js**:
 ```js
 import { createReducer } from "jeddy/jredux";